robcmills/openspace-jeopardy/readme.md

 - [ ] Implement mute for all contestants (to avoid echo)
 - [ ] Disable or hide disconnected contestants
 - [ ] Improve error page
-- [ ] Implement ability for host to set active player, or implement automatic activation of previous active contestant in case player answers incorrectly
+- [x] Implement ability for host to set active player
+- [ ] Implement automatic activation of previous active contestant in case player answers incorrectly
 - [ ] Refactor contestantsAtom to use an atom per contestant instead of one atom for all contestants
 - [ ] Add strictmode
 - [x] Incorrect responses should deactivate contestant